erf/vid/TEXT.md

 # Text engine

-- keep file as a String `text`
+- file as a String `text`
-- keep lines of text + metadata that is recreated on `text` changes
+- recreate lines of text + metadata on init / changes
 - minimal API to replace, insert and delete text for a given range
-- makes it easier to create a undo list
+- add undo operations to undo list on replace
 - optimize text changes later (if needed)